 If so, where does that leave all the pro photographers who are still using and depending on their trusty Nikon DSLRs and lenses?
 Nikon was quick to reassure them that “Nikon is continuing the production, sales and service of digital SLR.
 Nikon appreciate your continuous support.”

 It’s happening all over again: As the film SLR era was ending, we had lots of discussions about how digital SLRs had their advantages but could not quite replace film SLRs.
 And what were people afraid of?
 Now, the same discussions have shifted to what are you afraid of DSLRs, they are better with better optical viewfinders and better battery life, etc. Why do you want DSLRs to die?
 I’ll stick to my trusty DSLRs for now.
 Or, on the other extreme: Of course, mirrorless is better than DSLRs, where have you been all these years, this is not news, we all saw it coming.
 Yes, those of us who watched saw it coming.
 But, today it has finally come.
+And many of those who are now saying it’s no big deal were the most vociferous against mirrorless.
 That is what the news is all about.
-And if you blink, you’ll miss it.
+And if you blink, you miss it.

 Why is this important, and why should we even care?
-Because, a company divided and unsure which direction to go will struggle to make progress and waste its time with internal infightings.
+Because a company divided and unsure which direction to go will struggle to make progress and waste its time with internal infightings.
 But when higher management all agree that the company is going one specific direction, and not the other, then all resources and effort can concentrate on making that a success.
-Nikon can now focus on making the best mirrorless cameras.
+Nikon can now focus on making the best mirrorless cameras, period.

 As photographers, we all have our preferences and bias.
 Mine is the Olympus OM-1 film SLR.
 IMHO, no other camera — film, DSLR or mirrorless — has even come close to its handling and use, and the availability of a whole system of lenses and accessories to support it.
 But, it does not matter what I like: Folks, the train has left the station and its destination is Mirrorless Land.
 There is no point to use film anymore today, so I use a Fujifilm X-Pro 1 (yeah, the original) APS-C mirrorless as my main camera.
 If you are a pro and still using a DSLR, you should start considering and researching mirrorless; you do not want to make the same mistakes film SLR camera users made and had to scramble to switch to digital SLRs.
 Mirrorless cameras have enough differences from DSLRs in features, characteristics, and workflow that it takes some time getting used and becoming 100% proficient.
 And then, there are different systems to choose from.
 Take your time, try out a couple, see what your preferences and bias are, and it’ll all go well.
 Ignore mirrorless, and you’ll be scrambling in panic mode.